 This advanced-high level course develops academic and professional speaking skills in English.
-Placement determined by the ESL department.

 ESLA 0990 - Selected Topics in ESL

 This is a study of selected topics in ESL.
 It may be repeated with a different topic.
 Placement determined by the ESL department.